Don-Up/API-Library/Nest/Intermediate Topics/Authentication and Authorization.md

    - Use custom decorators like `@Roles` or `@Permissions` for cleaner code.

 5. **Validate Input**:
-   - Use validation pipes to validate login credentials and protect against injection attacks.
+   - Use validation pipes to validate login credentials and **protect against**(使免受/防御) injection attacks.

 6. **Use Refresh Tokens**:
    - Implement refresh tokens for long-lived sessions without compromising security.